|Best overall||Bissell MultiClean Wet Dry Vac||Check Price||

 More powerful than the average Hoover, more versatile than the typical Dyson, and tougher than your pet Roomba, a shop vacuum is a must-have for any household.
 These cleaning tools can suck up almost anything.
+But shop vacuums aren’t just for cleaning big construction messes.
+Even the average homeowner should include one in their armory of cleaning supplies.
+They can take on even the most hard-to-clean areas, like a fireplace or barbecue pit.
+A cordless shop vacuum is easily transported out to the car to vacuum impossible corners and crevices between the seats and is powerful enough to pick up the dirt, leaves, and even matted down pet hair littering the floor of your car.
 Once equipped with the best shop vac, you can attack any mess that’s thrown at you, whether it’s sawdust in the workshop, a mosaic of Goldfish crumbs under the kid’s car seat, or even the two inches of water flooding the basement.

 - Best overall: Bissell MultiClean Wet Dry Vac

-- Best mini shop vac: Armor All 2.5 Gallon Wet Dry Vacuum
+- Best mini: Armor All 2.5 Gallon Wet Dry Vacuum

 - Best battery powered: Milwaukee 0880-20 Wet Dry Vac